-Since venture capital funds are fully exempt from CIT, they do not benefit under double tax treaties.
+Given that venture capital funds and loan funds are fully exempt from CIT, they do not benefit under double tax treaties.

-Despite the above, the recognition of a Portuguese fund as resident in Portugal for tax purposes will also depend on the perspective in terms of treaty eligibility of non-resident funds by the source state where the paying entity is resident.
+Despite the foregoing, the recognition of a Portuguese fund as resident in Portugal for tax purposes will also depend on the perspective in terms of treaty eligibility of non-resident funds by the source state where the paying entity is resident.

-4.8 Foreign Account Tax Compliance Act (FATCA)/Common Reporting Standard (CRS) Compliance Regime FATCA on 31 December 2014.
+4.8 Foreign Account Tax Compliance Act (FATCA)/Common Reporting Standard (CRS) Compliance Regime FATCA

+Portugal signed the International Group Agreement (IGA) with the USA on 6 August 2015 and has implemented the legal framework based on the reciprocal exchange of information regarding financial accounts subject to disclosure to the USA through Law No 82-B/2014, enacted on 31 December 2014.
 The IGA was ratified by Portugal on 5 August 2016 and came into force on 10 August 2016.

-Portugal signed the international group agreement (IGA) with the USA on 6 August 2015 and has implemented the legal framework based on the reciprocal exchange of information regarding financial accounts subject to disclosure to the USA through Law No 82-B/2014, enacted

-The Portuguese government approved the complementary regulation required to comply with FATCA through Decree Law No 64/2016, of 11 October 2016 (as amended by Decree Law No 98/2017 of 24 August 2017 and Law No 17/2019 of 14 February 2019) and Ministerial Order (Portaria) No 302-A/2016, of 2 December 2016 (as amended by Ministerial Order No 169/2017 of 25 May 2017 and Ministerial Order No 302-E/2016 of 2 December 2016).

-Under this legislation, the issuer is required to obtain information regarding certain account holders and to report such information to the Portuguese tax authorities, which, in turn, will report such information to the IRS.
+The Portuguese government approved the complementary regulation required to comply with FATCA through Decree Law No 64/2016 of 11 October 2016 (as amended by Decree Law No 98/2017 of 24 August 2017 and Law No 17/2019 of 14 February 2019) and Ministerial Order (Portaria) No 302-A/2016 of 2 December 2016 (as amended by Ministerial Order No 169/2017 of 25 May 2017 and Ministerial Order No 302-E/2016 of 2 December 2016).
+Under this legislation, the issuer is required to obtain information regarding certain account holders and to report such information to the Portuguese tax authorities, which - in turn - will report such information to the Inland Revenue Service.